There’s an old saying that “cash is king,” but for many consumers, it’s their debit card that’s the real workhorse in their wallet.

 Spending Limits

 Those daily limits are meant to protect account holders by limiting the amount fraudsters could spend with a stolen debit card.
-But if you aren’t aware you have a limit—or don’t know what the limit is—you could get an unpleasant surprise when making a major purchase.
+But if you aren’t aware you have a limit or don’t know what the limit is, you could get an unpleasant surprise when making a major purchase.
+Don’t know what a debit card’s limit is?
+Ask your bank.

-If you find out you have a debit limit and feel it’s too low, you may be able to request a temporary increase.
-Or you can ask about having the limit raised permanently for online purchases, in-person purchases, ATM withdrawals, or all three.
+If you find out you have a debit limit and feel it’s too low, you may be able to request an increase.

 Of course, credit cards have spending limits, too, in the form of available credit.
 Those who go over their credit limit could have their card declined or they might have to pay a fee.
 Credit card users can check their monthly statement online or in person, or call customer service to see where they stand.